Apathy Equals Surrender

 (Soon-to-be Assistant CEO Rick Francis and Jason Chamness)

-Wendy Leece and Steve Mensinger from the City Council and Jim Fitzpatrick and Rob Dickson from the Planning Commission.
+OFFICIALS PRESENT...There were plenty of officials at the meeting.
+Apologies to those I missed, but I did see Wendy Leece and Steve Mensinger from the City Council and Jim Fitzpatrick and Rob Dickson from the Planning Commission.
 Former Planning Commissioner and City Council candidate and current Mesa Consolidated Water District Director Jim Fisler showed up.
 Among the City Staff present, in addition to those mentioned above, were new Economic/Community Improvement Director/Deputy CEO Peter Naghavi, Interim Public Services Director Ernesto Munoz, Police Chief Tom Gazsi, Costa Mesa Police Officer's Association President Jason Chamness, Interim Communication Director Bill Lobdell, Interim Public Affairs Manager Dan Joyce and soon-to-be Assistant CEO Rick Francis.

-CMTV TAPED IT, T
+CMTV TAPED IT, TOO

 Hatch's presentation plus other vignettes of activities last night were taped by Brad Long of CMTV and will be placed in the CMTV rotation for viewing on Channel 24 (Time Warner Cable) and Channel 99 (ATT u-verse), plus will be available for viewing on streaming video, too.
 I'll let you know the play schedule when it's available.